MicrosoftDocs/cloud-adoption-framework/docs/adopt/how-to-adopt-the-cloud.md

 - *High Business Impact:* Workloads that drive revenue.
 - *High Input/Output (I/O) Online Transactional Processing (OLTP) Systems:* Workloads that record business transactions.
-- *Regulated Information:* Workloads that require compliance with legal and industry standards such as [HIPAA, PCI DSS, and General Data Protection Regulation (GDPR)](/../cloud-adoption-framework-pr/docs/govern/policy-compliance/regulatory-compliance.md).
+- *Regulated Information:* Workloads that require compliance with legal and industry standards such as [HIPAA, PCI DSS, and GDPR](/../cloud-adoption-framework-pr/docs/govern/policy-compliance/regulatory-compliance.md).
 Use [Azure Policy](/azure/governance/policy/concepts/regulatory-compliance.md) to ensure compliance with these standards.

 **3. Hard or costly to move (5%):** Move the most difficult and costly workloads last.
 These systems need more thought to move efficiently.
 Consider using [FastTrack for Azure](https://azure.microsoft.com/programs/azure-fasttrack/?v=18.03#overview) to get customized guidance from Azure engineers.